-In terms of content, the ITS cover fully harmonised supervisory reporting requirements for solvency, large exposures, real estate losses, financial information, liquidity, leverage ratio and asset encumbrance and provide a comprehensive set of harmonised data of all EU institutions.
-They also introduce harmonised definitions for non-performing and forborne exposures in order to promote a full comparison of the asset quality of EU banks.
-The information deriving from the reporting requirements assists supervisors in their Pillar 1 monitoring and their assessments of Pillar 2 risks.
+In terms of content, the EBA reporting framework covers in 2025 fully harmonised supervisory reporting requirements for solvency and risk exposure amounts, large exposures, real estate losses, financial information on assets and liabilities composition, liquidity, leverage ratio and asset encumbrance.
+All taken together provide a comprehensive set of harmonised data on all EU institutions, including also harmonised definitions for non-performing and forborne exposures, thus promoting a full comparison of asset quality across EU banks, among many other risk and financial stability domains.
+The information derived from EBA reporting requirements assists supervisors in their Pillar 1 monitoring and their assessments of Pillar 2 risks.
+Since 2018, reporting requirements on resolution planning were introduced in the EBA reporting framework, followed shortly after by reporting requirements on minimum required eligible liabilities (MREL), both of which allowing for the coverage within this Methodological Guide of indicators on resolution and MREL, from 2021 onwards.
+In subsequent versions of this Guide, other reporting areas and indicators were added, for example to better and closely monitor the use of external ratings or the use of the Standardised Approach (SA) in the credit risk framework.